ohneName/UFENPlayTime/README.md

 ### Commands

-* __`/playtime`__
+* __`/playtime [player]`__
   Displays a players play time in hours and minutes.
 The command can be disabled in the configuration.
+  With a given player name, the play time for this player will be displayed.

 ---